Skip to main content

 A former employee had legitimate access to the data he stole and had nothing preventing him from carrying through with his intentions.
 However, South Georgia Medical Center’s security software reacted to the incident of an unauthorized data download in the form of an alert that notified cybersecurity staff about an employee copying sensitive information to a USB device.

 In the case of the South Georgia Medical Center, the incident was noticed and terminated promptly.
 But an efficient access management solution providing access permissions on a strictly need-to-know basis could have deterred unauthorized access from the beginning.
 Employing a privileged access management solution would have been a good way to prevent this incident.
+For more information, read our article on how to prevent unauthorized access in your organization.

 Case #5: Massive data breach by two former employees at Tesla